bevyengine/bevy-website/release-content/0.16/release-notes/gpu_driven_rendering.md

 ## GPU-Driven Rendering

 Over the years, the trend in real-time rendering has increasingly been to move work from the CPU to the GPU.
 One of the latest developments in this area has been *GPU-driven rendering*, in which the GPU takes a representation of the scene and essentially works out what to draw on its own.
-While Bevy 0.15 had some support for GPU-driven rendering for meshlets only, Bevy 0.16 features comprehensive support for this technique, including for skinned meshes.
+While Bevy 0.15 had support for GPU-driven rendering for virtual geometry only, Bevy 0.16 supports GPU-driven rendering for most other types of 3D meshes, including skinned ones.
 This dramatically reduces the amount of CPU time that the renderer needs for larger scenes.
 It's automatically enabled on platforms that support it; unless your application hooks into the rendering pipeline, upgrading to Bevy 0.16 will automatically enable GPU-driven rendering for your meshes.

 To explain how GPU-driven rendering operates, it's easiest to first describe how CPU-driven rendering works: